 The bumpers I mention below are available for both generations.
 Like SSO, Victory has a big focus on weight.
 I had much consideration for Victory when choosing which bumper to go with.

-The Victory plate bumper, known as “Strike”, is a traditional full plate bumper that costs about $1,400.
+The Victory plate bumper, known as “Strike”, is a traditional full plate bumper.
 Unlike most of the other full plate bumpers on the market, it is super lightweight and still includes all the protection.
-A Victory Strike steel bumper with the full hoops weighs just 105 lbs (and half that if you go aluminum).
+A Victory Strike steel bumper with the full hoops weighs just 105 lbs. (and half that if you go aluminum).

-Victory’s low pro bumper, also known as “Blitz”, is a recent and much-welcomed addition to the low pro bumper options on the market, costing around $850.
+Victory’s low pro bumper, also known as “Blitz”, is a recent and much-welcomed addition to the low pro bumper options on the market.
 The Victory Blitz bumper is not the cheapest, nor is it the lightest in weight, but it certainly has a lovely aesthetic to it.
 It integrates nicely with the lines of the Tacoma front end.
 Also, the high-quality materials and expert craftsmanship that comes with all Victory products are apparent on this piece.

 Even after this long list, there are more bumpers out there to consider.
 It may seem difficult to choose just one of these options, but that is because it is.
 It may take some thought and quite a few off-road trips to determine what will suit your lifestyle best.
 But I hope my list gave you more insight into specific options, exposed even more possibilities for you, and maybe even helped you come to a decision.